Deploy an IOC with ArgoCD#

 Tour the generated repo#

-Before bootstrapping, take a moment to look at what the template produced.
 The deployment repo is deliberately tiny — it records only which services run and at what version; the service content lives in the services repo.

 Path